ops-catalog/examples/README.md

-# Examples
+# Ops Catalog Examples
+There are a bunch of example configurations available in this project to run Ops Catalog with various extensions.

-### Catalog Server
+### Running Ops Catalog Api
-Ensure you have Docker/Nerdctl install and execute the following:
+Ensure you have Docker/Nerdctl installed and execute the following:

 ```
 git clone git@github.com:ops-catalog/examples.git